sarugaku/vistir/README.rst

 **safe_expandvars**
 ////////////////////

-Call :func:`os.path.expandvars` if value is a string, otherwise do nothing.
+Call ``os.path.expandvars`` if value is a string, otherwise do nothing.

 .. code:: python